fagnersales/stored-functions/README.md

 ## Test solutions for handling functions at realtime.

+> Requirements:
+- Scalable to big amount of functions
+- Flexible for updating without rebuild the process
+- Every update must work on functions that is already been used (Which means, if a function is saved in the memory, it must update for next usage)
+- ...

 > Handling functions that returns as string:

 Using `newFunction` in a perfomatic way